SophiaSandoval/ChatChit-ios/README.md

 The primary audience for this project, particularly this README update, is recruiters from potential job opportunities.
 I believe ChitChat showcases my skills in mobile app development, and I'm excited about the opportunity to further refine and expand this project.

 Thank you for taking the time to review my project, and please feel free to reach out if you have any questions or would like to discuss it further.
+My phone number is (909)838-1286 and my email is sandovalm.sophia@gmail.com.

+-Sophia

 https://github.com/SophiaSandoval/ChatChit-ios/assets/89662198/f3c8689e-2b72-4189-8fe6-94bdfa134be3